Methodology

-This article is a complete walkthrough of the AISA scoring framework: 5 dimensions, 11 criteria, a 1–10 scale per criterion, and a weighted composite that produces a 0–100 proficiency score.
-If you are an engineering manager evaluating candidates, an L&D leader benchmarking your team, or a builder curious about where you stand, this is the reference document.
+This article walks through the full AISA scoring framework: 5 dimensions, 11 criteria, a 1–10 scale per criterion, and a weighted composite that produces a 0–100 proficiency score.
+Whether you're an engineering manager evaluating candidates, an L&D leader benchmarking your team, or a builder curious about where you stand — this is the reference document.

 Why These Five Dimensions

-The five dimensions emerged from analyzing how effective AI practitioners actually work.
-Not how they describe their work in a resume, but what they do in live problem-solving.
-We observed that strong performers share a common loop: they communicate clearly with AI systems, evaluate the outputs critically, understand the underlying technology well enough to diagnose failures, integrate AI into structured workflows, and operate within safety and ethical boundaries.
-Remove any one of these and the practitioner becomes unreliable in predictable ways.
+The five dimensions themselves came from watching how effective practitioners actually work — not how they describe their work in a resume, but what they do in live problem-solving.
+Strong performers share a common loop: they communicate clearly with AI systems, evaluate the outputs critically, understand the underlying technology well enough to diagnose failures, integrate AI into structured workflows, and operate within safety and ethical boundaries.
+Remove any one of these and the person becomes unreliable in predictable ways.

-The weighting reflects real-world impact.
+The weighting reflects where real-world impact concentrates.
 Workflow & Application carries the highest weight (25%) because the gap between knowing AI concepts and actually shipping AI-assisted work is where most teams stall.
-Safety & Responsibility carries the lowest weight (10%) not because it is unimportant, but because it functions as a threshold: candidates who score below 4 on safety exhibit patterns that disqualify them from unsupervised AI work regardless of their other scores.
+Safety & Responsibility carries the lowest weight at 10% — not because safety is unimportant, but because the Safety criterion is still maturing.
+We have plans to expand it with sub-criteria as we collect more assessment data, and the weight may increase accordingly.
+For now, it functions as a threshold: candidates who score below 4 on safety exhibit patterns that disqualify them from unsupervised AI work regardless of their other scores.

 Dimension 1: Prompting & Communication (23%)

-This dimension measures how effectively a candidate communicates with AI systems.
-It is not about memorizing prompt templates.
-It is about whether the candidate treats the AI as a reasoning system that responds to structure, specificity, and context — or as a search bar.
+This dimension measures how effectively someone communicates with AI systems.
+It's not about memorizing prompt templates — it's about whether the person treats the AI as a reasoning system that responds to structure, specificity, and context, or just types into it like a search bar.

 P1: Prompt Design

-P1 evaluates the initial construction of prompts.
+P1 looks at the initial construction of prompts.
 At the Novice level (1–2), candidates type vague, conversational requests and accept whatever comes back.
 At Competent (5–6), they reliably include role framing, constraints, output format specifications, and examples.
-At Expert (9–10), they demonstrate principle-level understanding of why certain structures work — they can predict how changes to a prompt will affect output quality, and they adjust their approach based on the model they are using.
+At Expert (9–10), they demonstrate principle-level understanding of why certain structures work — they can predict how changes to a prompt will affect output quality, and they adjust their approach based on the model they're using.

-The key differentiator at the upper end is not sophistication for its own sake.
-It is intentionality.
-An expert-level prompt might be shorter than a competent-level prompt, but every element is there for a reason the candidate can explain.
+The key differentiator at the upper end isn't sophistication for its own sake.
+It's intentionality.
+An expert-level prompt might actually be shorter than a competent-level one — but every element is there for a reason the person can explain.

 P2: Iterative Dialogue

-P2 measures the candidate's ability to refine AI outputs through multi-turn conversation.
-This is where many candidates who score well on P1 plateau.
-They can write a strong initial prompt but do not know how to diagnose why an output missed the mark, or how to steer the conversation without starting over.
+P2 measures the ability to refine AI outputs through multi-turn conversation.
+This is where many people who score well on P1 plateau.
+They can write a strong initial prompt but don't know how to diagnose why an output missed the mark, or how to steer the conversation without starting over.

 Proficient candidates (7–8) treat the conversation as a feedback loop.
-They reference specific parts of previous outputs, they escalate or narrow the scope deliberately, and they know when to abandon a thread and restructure.
-Expert-level performance here looks like someone pair-programming with a junior developer — they know how to ask the right follow-up question to get the response they need in one or two turns.
+They reference specific parts of previous outputs, escalate or narrow the scope deliberately, and know when to abandon a thread and restructure.
+Expert-level performance here looks like someone pair-programming with a junior developer — they know how to ask the right follow-up question to get what they need in one or two turns.

 P3: Context & Memory Management

-P3 addresses how candidates manage the practical constraints of AI conversations: context windows, conversation history, and information persistence.
-A Novice does not know these constraints exist.
+P3 addresses how people manage the practical constraints of AI conversations: context windows, conversation history, and information persistence.
+A Novice doesn't know these constraints exist.
 A Competent candidate breaks large tasks into smaller conversations.
-An Expert designs their workflow around context management — they know when to summarize previous context, when to use system prompts, and how to structure information so that the model retains what matters.
+An Expert designs their workflow around context management — they know when to summarize previous context, when to use system prompts, and how to structure information so the model retains what matters.

 This criterion has become increasingly important as AI tools have moved from single-shot interactions to persistent, session-based workflows.
-Candidates building with tools like developer-focused AI assistants need this skill daily.
+Anyone building with tools like developer-focused AI assistants needs this skill daily.

 Dimension 2: Critical Thinking (22%)

 Critical Thinking is the dimension that most sharply separates the top quartile from everyone else.
-It measures whether a candidate can evaluate AI outputs with the same rigor they would apply to any other information source — and whether they understand where AI systems systematically fail.
+It measures whether someone evaluates AI outputs with the same rigor they'd apply to any other information source — and whether they understand where AI systems systematically fail.

 T1: Output Evaluation

-T1 scores the candidate's ability to assess whether an AI output is correct, complete, and fit for purpose.
-At the low end, candidates accept outputs at face value or reject them based on gut feeling.
-At the high end, candidates apply structured evaluation: they check outputs against known facts, they probe edge cases, they test for internal consistency, and they can articulate what "good enough" looks like for a given use case.
+T1 scores the ability to assess whether an AI output is correct, complete, and fit for purpose.
+At the low end, people accept outputs at face value or reject them on gut feeling.
+At the high end, they apply structured evaluation: checking outputs against known facts, probing edge cases, testing for internal consistency, and being able to articulate what "good enough" looks like for a given use case.

 T2: Limitation Awareness

-T2 measures whether the candidate understands the systematic limitations of current AI systems — hallucination, training data cutoffs, reasoning failures in specific domains, sensitivity to prompt framing, and the difference between pattern matching and genuine understanding.
+T2 measures whether someone understands the systematic limitations of current AI systems — hallucination, training data cutoffs, reasoning failures in specific domains, sensitivity to prompt framing, and the difference between pattern matching and genuine understanding.

 A Developing candidate (3–4) knows that AI "can be wrong sometimes."
 A Proficient candidate (7–8) can predict when AI is likely to be wrong for a specific task and adjusts their workflow accordingly.
-They do not waste time asking an LLM to do reliable arithmetic, and they do not blindly trust AI-generated code without testing it.
+They don't waste time asking an LLM to do reliable arithmetic, and they don't blindly trust AI-generated code without testing it.

-This criterion matters enormously for product managers and designers who are making decisions about where to deploy AI in products their users will rely on.
+This criterion matters enormously for product managers and designers making decisions about where to deploy AI in products their users will rely on.

 Dimension 3: Technical Understanding (20%)

-Technical Understanding does not require a machine learning degree.
-It requires enough conceptual grounding to make informed decisions about AI tools and to diagnose problems when they arise.
+Technical Understanding doesn't require a machine learning degree.
+It requires enough conceptual grounding to make informed decisions about AI tools and to diagnose problems when they come up.

 U1: AI Fundamentals

-U1 measures whether the candidate understands the core concepts behind the AI systems they use.
-This includes a working mental model of how large language models generate text, what training data means for output quality, the difference between fine-tuning and prompting, and why temperature and other parameters affect outputs.
+U1 measures whether someone understands the core concepts behind the AI systems they use — a working mental model of how large language models generate text, what training data means for output quality, the difference between fine-tuning and prompting, and why temperature and other parameters affect outputs.

-We are not looking for candidates to recite the transformer architecture.
-We are looking for whether their mental model is accurate enough to be useful.
-A data scientist should score higher here than a product manager, but every role benefits from a mental model that helps them predict system behavior.
+We're not looking for people to recite the transformer architecture.
+We're looking for whether their mental model is accurate enough to be useful.
+A data scientist should score higher here than a product manager, but every role benefits from a mental model that helps them predict system behaviour.

 U2: Tool Landscape

-U2 evaluates the candidate's awareness of the current AI tool ecosystem and their ability to select appropriate tools for specific tasks.
-This is not a trivia test — we do not care whether someone can name every model on the market.
+U2 evaluates awareness of the current AI tool ecosystem and the ability to select appropriate tools for specific tasks.
+This isn't a trivia test — we don't care whether someone can name every model on the market.
 We care whether they understand the tradeoffs: when to use a general-purpose LLM versus a specialized model, when an API integration beats a chat interface, when a RAG pipeline is the right architecture versus fine-tuning.

-The scoring here rewards candidates who have hands-on experience with multiple tools and can explain why they chose one over another.
-A candidate who has only used one AI tool but understands its strengths and limitations deeply will outscore a candidate who name-drops ten tools but cannot articulate a selection rationale.
+The scoring rewards people who have hands-on experience with multiple tools and can explain why they chose one over another.
+Someone who has only used one AI tool but understands its strengths and limitations deeply will outscore someone who name-drops ten tools but can't articulate a selection rationale.

 Dimension 4: Workflow & Application (25%)

 This is the highest-weighted dimension because it measures what ultimately matters: can this person get real work done with AI?
-Knowing how AI works and being able to use AI to ship outcomes are different skills, and the gap between them is larger than most people assume.
+Knowing how AI works and actually shipping AI-assisted outcomes are different skills, and the gap between them is larger than most people assume.

 W1: Workflow Integration

-W1 measures how the candidate incorporates AI tools into their existing work processes.
-At the low end, AI use is ad hoc — the candidate opens ChatGPT when they are stuck and closes it when they get an answer.
+W1 measures how someone incorporates AI tools into their existing work processes.
+At the low end, AI use is ad hoc — open ChatGPT when stuck, close it when you get an answer.
 At the high end, AI is woven into a structured workflow with defined handoff points, quality gates, and human review stages.

 Proficient candidates can describe their AI workflow as a repeatable process.
-Expert candidates have optimized that process — they know which steps benefit from AI involvement, which steps require human judgment, and they have built personal systems (templates, checklists, automated pipelines) that encode these decisions.
+Expert candidates have optimized that process — they know which steps benefit from AI involvement, which require human judgment, and they've built personal systems (templates, checklists, automated pipelines) that encode these decisions.

 W2: Task Decomposition

-W2 evaluates the candidate's ability to break complex problems into AI-appropriate subtasks.
+W2 evaluates the ability to break complex problems into AI-appropriate subtasks.
 This is a core engineering skill applied to a new context.
-The question is not "Can you use AI to do this task?" but "Can you figure out which parts of this task AI can handle, which parts it cannot, and how to reassemble the pieces?"
+The question isn't "Can you use AI to do this task?" — it's "Can you figure out which parts AI can handle, which parts it can't, and how to reassemble the pieces?"

 W3: Domain Application

-W3 scores the candidate's ability to apply AI tools effectively within their specific professional domain.
-A developer using AI for code review is exercising different domain knowledge than a designer using AI for user research synthesis.
-W3 measures whether the candidate adapts their AI usage to the norms, constraints, and quality standards of their field.
+W3 scores the ability to apply AI tools effectively within a specific professional domain.
+A developer using AI for code review exercises different domain knowledge than a designer using AI for user research synthesis.
+W3 measures whether someone adapts their AI usage to the norms, constraints, and quality standards of their field.

 This is where generalist AI knowledge meets specialist expertise.
-The highest scores go to candidates who have developed domain-specific AI workflows — not just using AI generically, but leveraging it in ways that reflect deep understanding of their field's requirements.
+The highest scores go to people who've developed domain-specific AI workflows — not just using AI generically, but leveraging it in ways that reflect deep understanding of their field's requirements.

 How Scoring Works

 Each of the 11 criteria is scored on a 1–10 scale.
-The scores are not arbitrary — they map to five proficiency bands that describe observable behaviors:
+The scores aren't arbitrary — they map to five proficiency bands that describe observable behaviours:

-- 1–2 (Novice): The candidate is unaware that this is a distinct skill.
-They may use AI but show no intentionality.
+• 1–2 (Novice): Unaware that this is a distinct skill.
+May use AI but shows no intentionality.

-- 3–4 (Developing): The candidate is aware of the skill and attempts to apply it, but inconsistently.
+• 3–4 (Developing): Aware of the skill and attempts to apply it, but inconsistently.

-- 5–6 (Competent): The candidate demonstrates functional, repeatable techniques.
-They can do the thing reliably.
+• 5–6 (Competent): Demonstrates functional, repeatable techniques.
+Can do the thing reliably.

-- 7–8 (Proficient): The candidate is intentional and can explain why their approach works.
-They adapt to novel situations.
+• 7–8 (Proficient): Intentional and can explain why their approach works.
+Adapts to novel situations.

-- 9–10 (Expert): The candidate operates at a principle level.
-They have internalized the skill so deeply that it has reshaped how they think about their work.
+• 9–10 (Expert): Operates at a principle level.
+Has internalized the skill so deeply it has reshaped how they think about their work.

 The composite score is calculated by weighting each dimension according to its assigned percentage (Prompting 23%, Critical Thinking 22%, Technical Understanding 20%, Workflow 25%, Safety 10%) and normalizing to a 0–100 scale.

 Critically, scores are based on evidence observed during the conversation, not self-reported claims.
-AISA's dual-track architecture means that the scoring AI independently evaluates every response — it does not take the candidate's word for anything.
-If a candidate claims to be an expert prompt engineer but writes vague, unstructured prompts during the assessment, the score reflects the observed behavior.
+AISA's dual-track architecture means the scoring AI independently evaluates every response — it doesn't take anyone's word for anything.
+If someone claims to be an expert prompt engineer but writes vague, unstructured prompts during the assessment, the score reflects the observed behaviour.

 Score Interpretation: The Five Bands in Practice